farshed/farshed.github.io/src/content/blog/our-father-sindhu.md

 > "Ships from Meluhha, Magan and Dilmun made fast at the docks of Akkad."

-The inscription dates to the 24th century BCE and is attributed to Sargon of Akkad, founder of the Akkadian Empire and the first known emperor in recorded history.
+The inscription dates to the 24th century BCE and is attributed to Sargon of Akkad, founder of the Akkadian Empire and the earliest known emperor in recorded history.
 The land of Meluhha or Melukham, which is hinted in the inscription as a trading partner of ancient Mesopotamia, is widely identified as the Indus Valley Civilization by modern scholars.

 This was indeed around the same time when the Indus Valley Civilization was flourishing in the nurturing embrace of Sindhu.
 During this period, it developed sophisticated urban planning and architecture, a standardized system of weights and measures, and a complex writing system that remains undeciphered, all feats considered well ahead of their time.